emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   steals your bitcoin wallets ](https://www.trendmicro.com/vinfo/dk/security/news/cybercrime-and-digital-threats/hacker-infects-node-js-package-to-steal-from-bitcoin-wallets).
 * You are not really using all of this code.
-When someone is writing an open source package it will suffer sooner or later of [feature creeping](https://en.wikipedia.org/wiki/Feature_creep) You are probably using couple features of this package and don't need the rest, but you wanted the banana and got the whole forest now.
+When someone is writing an open source package it will suffer sooner or later from [feature creeping](https://en.wikipedia.org/wiki/Feature_creep) You are probably using couple features of this package and don't need the rest, but you wanted the banana and got the whole forest now.